rsharifnasab/my-learning/OOP/README.md

 # learning OOP with Java

-in this folder we want to learn concepts of Object Oriented Programming with Java, together
+here we want to learn concepts of Object Oriented Programming with Java together